 Relinquishing Control, Chilling Out, and Trusting In God’s Plan

 Ultimately I think I need to make peace with not knowing exactly what the future holds.
 When it comes down to it, a baby is made in a single moment.
-All we need to know right now is whether or not we’re actively preventing conception the next time we are intimate, and then next time, and then next time.
+All we need to know right now is whether or not we’re actively preventing conception the next time.

 About a year ago, we said we were going to “stop trying to not” around the end of 2018, but that has not turned out to be what either of us wants.